Vervious/gpt/README.md

 Perhaps this means that attn(x) outputs very small numbers, and they are trying to compensate; generally the outcome is very confusing.

 > [!NOTE]
-> *Retroactive Note*.
+> *Retroactive Note 2/25*.
 Throughout, I was rather perturbed by the fact that we could not feed the skip connections through a LayerNorm... what difference could it possibly make?
 (It clearly makes a big difference.)
 In retrospect, it certainly attenuates the effect of any loss computed relative to early layers via skip connections.

 *Hypothesis*:
 I wonder if `x = x + attn(ln(x))` is at heart performing a "substitution" into the residual / outbound signal.
 And `x + mlp(ln(x))` evaluates an if statement and essentially does a dictionary lookup.
 Maybe a better algorithm should be